pileofscraps/alchemy_notify/README.md

  3. Initiate Heroku.

       * Run `heroku create` to create your heroku app.
-Take note of the info that pops up in the terminal.
+Take note of the info that pops up in the terminal, especially the URL that looks like  http://xxxxxxxxx.herokuapp.com/ We'll be using it!

  3. Swap in your Alchemy webhook id and auth token.